rtipe/GameEngine-old-/Game.md

     ```bash
     cd bin

-4. Execute the binary in the bin directory:
+4. Execute the binary in the build directory:
     ```bash
+    mv project ../
     ./project

 ## Contributor